Jump to the content of the page

 Compression test on metal tubes

-Running a test Testing systems
+Running a test Testing system Customer projects

 In the drift-expanding test, a conical mandrel is pressed into a tube specimen via materials testing machine according to the tube’s inner diameter and the tube is expanded.
 The test is ended when the value of the expansion defined in the specifications has been reached.
 The test is considered passed if no cracks are detected in the tube or at the welded seam after the test.